BECOME A WLF AMBASSADOR

 Will I get a certificate from the World Literacy Foundation?

 To receive the certificate of completion, ambassadors need to finish the whole program and organize a fundraising activity to support one of our literacy projects.
-Participants that conduct an advocacy activity will receive an ambassador badge at the end of the program.